 The process of creating Delta 8 THC from hemp can be complex, and if it’s not done correctly, it can leave behind unwanted impurities.
 This is why that COA is so important.
 Products from unreliable sources might contain unacceptably high levels of THC or other unknown chemicals, which can lead to an unpredictable and unsafe experience.
 By choosing brands that invest in comprehensive testing for their entire collection of products, you’re protecting yourself and ensuring you get exactly what you paid for: a pure, clean, and effective product.

-Tips for Buying Safely
+Your Checklist for Buying Delta 8 Safely

 Being a smart consumer is your best tool for staying safe.
 First, stick with established brands that have a history of positive reviews and transparent practices.
 Second, never buy a product that doesn’t have an accessible and up-to-date COA.
 Third, if you’re trying a new product, start with a low dose to see how it affects you before taking more.
 Finally, stay informed about your local laws, as cannabis regulations can change.
 Following these simple steps will help you confidently and safely enjoy all that Delta 8 has to offer.